 Our drinking water comes from an infiltration gallery next to the Marias River, south of Inverness.
+We are considered a groundwater system.
 As the water flows from the river into the infiltration gallery (the well) the water is purified by natural riverbank filtration.
 To disinfect the water we treat it by running it past a powerful ultraviolet light (UV) and then to insure it's purity throughout the distribution system, we add a small amount of chlorine.
-We have 705 service connections in the communities of Kremlin, Gilford, Hingham, Rudyard, Inverness and Joplin.
+We have 705 service connections in the communities of Kremlin, Gildford, Hingham, Rudyard, Inverness and Joplin.
 We also service branch lines North and South of those communities spanning from East Kremlin to North Joplin.
 We added two new service connections last year.

 We want you, our valued customers to be informed about your water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings held on the first Wednesday of each month at 7:30 p.m. at the HCWD office at 104 Second Street in Hingham.
 You may also visit our website at www.hillcountywaterdistrict.com.

-If you have any questions about this report or concerning your water, please contact Scott Decker at (406) 397-3387.
-Scott is our certified operator with 25 years of experience.
+If you have any questions about this report or concerning your water, please contact the district office at (406) 397-3387.
+Chad Hedges is our certified operator with one year of experience.
 He attends periodic training sessions to meet continuing education requirements.
 The most recent training course he received was in March of last year.